-Sean Scully will open a dual-presentation across two sites in Chelsea, New York, this May, unveiling new work created in his New York studio throughout 2020 and 2021, while the world was rocked by a global pandemic, extensive quarantine measures, Black Lives Matter protests, political instability and mass uncertainty.
+Sean Scully opens a dual-presentation across two sites in Chelsea, New York, unveiling new work created in his New York studio throughout 2020 and 2021, while the world was rocked by a global pandemic, extensive quarantine measures, Black Lives Matter protests, political instability and mass uncertainty.
 At Scully’s Chelsea studio, open exclusively for this showcase, the artist unveils a monumental new work entitled The 12 (2020), presented in its entirety for the first time.
 This twelve-panel piece is a grouping of Landline paintings, each with its own distinct personality ranging from spirited to sombre.
-A new Black Square Blue (2020) painting will also be on view at Scully's studio.
-The dual presentation continues at Lisson Gallery's flagship space on 508 West 24th Street which will house a significant multi-panelled painting entitled Dark Windows (2020): a suite of works created during some of the bleakest days of the COVID pandemic.
-The work will be presented alongside a series of new pastel drawings recently completed by the artist.
+A new Black Square Blue (2020) painting is also on view at Scully's studio.
+The dual presentation continues at Lisson Gallery's flagship space on 508 West 24th Street which houses a significant multi-panelled painting entitled Dark Windows (2020): a suite of works created during some of the bleakest days of the COVID pandemic.
+The work is presented alongside a series of new pastel drawings recently completed by the artist.

 The 12, a work comprising twelve unique Landline paintings, is an expansion on Scully’s ongoing series of lyrical paintings in which, since 1999, he has endeavoured to “integrate all the parts” of the horizon – physical and philosophical, poetic and pastoral.
 The Landline paintings seek to reintroduce nature onto the canvas, keeping a sense of rhythm, of breath.
 In Scully’s horizons breath and nature are tantamount, and the series works as a guide for how to look at or feel the natural world.
 The title of the set is an emphatic departure from the metaphorical labels Scully has provided throughout his career, instead the epithet is indicative of the series’ focus on structure and surety.
 The twelve individual works come together to form a room of their own, an act of fortification or protection from the profound instability of the outside world – the global pandemic, a narrowing of views across the political spectrum, protests, inequality and climate change – all of which was occurring as Scully began work on the series.